 Email or write again in a polite way.
 The employer might have just been too busy to reply.

 If the employer withdraws the job offer

 This might be discrimination.
-If you're not sure what your rights are, you may get legal advice paid for by your:
+If you're not sure what your rights are, you may get free legal advice from your:

-- household insurance provider if they offer it
+household insurance provider if you have legal cover

 Wanting to talk more is usually a good sign.
 This could be by email, face to face or over the phone.

 Before you talk to your employer, write a list of what you need to talk about.

 Talk about your needs

 Be positive and make it clear that you want to work for the organisation.
 Assume that the person you’re talking to knows nothing about what it’s like for you living, travelling and working as a disabled person.
 Talk about what it might be like to do the job.